Week 5: Daniel

 Today’s Readings

-During our first week of this Lenten series, we discussed what a prophet was by exploring the life of Samuel.
-Trained initially as a priest, Samuel found himself thrust into prophetic roles as circumstances demanded.
-It wasn't his own opinions that confronted these things but by God's instruction.
-Daniel's story echoes this.
 We don't get a calling narrative for Daniel that includes mystical visions and fantastical beasts.
-Daniel's call to be a prophet comes from his environment and Faith in God.
+Daniel's call to be a prophet comes from his environment.
 The belief that God was still in control despite the circumstances led Daniel to reject the King's food.

-In the modern context, comprehending Daniel's dietary choices for religious reasons may pose challenges.
-Back then, it wasn't just about taste preferences but about identity and devotion.
-In an era marked by tribalism, cultural identity intertwined closely with religious observances.
-Every aspect of life, from attire to cuisine, bore religious significance.
+Back then, food wasn't just about taste preferences but about identity and devotion. food signaled cultural identity and was tied closely with religion.
 Eating certain foods wasn't just about nutrition; it was about allegiance.
-Hebrew dietary laws prohibited the consumption of food offered to foreign gods.
 Daniel's food protest was a bold statement—a cultural earthquake—against bowing to the Empire's demands.
 By resisting the King's food, Daniel is resisting Empire's ability to dictate where he places his trust.

 Before the Exile, Daniel and his companions worshipped in the splendor of the Temple, surrounded by communal support and familiarity.
 But now, it's all gone.